Originally published November 21, 2018. Updated October 15, 2019.

 - Add in the coconut oil to the flour and cut it in so that the flour mixture resembles a clumpy sand.

-- Add in the water and if using, the egg, and mix the dough together until it’s one consistent dough.
+- Add in the water, and mix the dough together until it’s one consistent dough.

 - Wrap the dough in plastic wrap and chill in the fridge for 1 hour.